 You’ll also enjoy plenty of sun, sand, and samba along the beaches of Rio de Janeiro and an invigorating exploration of Afro-Brazilian culture in Salvador.
 From island hopping to Ilha Grande and Florianópolis to wildlife observation in the Pantanal, get ready for the Brazil family vacation of a lifetime.

-Why You’ll Love Traveling Brazil with Kids
+Why You’ll Love Visiting Brazil with Kids

-Brazil is known for its incredible landscapes, from the life-rich Amazon rainforest to Iguaçu Falls, a thunderous convergence of 275 different waterfalls.
+Brazil is known for its incredible landscapes, from the life-rich Amazonia to Iguaçu Falls, a thunderous convergence of 275 different waterfalls.
 But that’s not all.
 95 percent of tourists who travel to Brazil can’t wait to return.
 What’s more, 98 percent of visitors rate Brazil’s legendary hospitality the best in the world.
 Coupled with a vibrant culture, delectable cuisine (including Brazilian BBQ), and gorgeous weather, get ready for an unforgettable family vacation.

 Want to find out more about traveling to Brazil with kids?
 Here are just a few of the things you can expect to see and do during a family trip to Brazil: